linl33/sync-endpoint-default-setup/README.md

 #### Creating groups (with phpLDAPadmin)

-1. Click `login` on the right and login as admin
+1. Click `login` on the left and login as admin
-2. Expand the tree view on the right until you see `ou=groups`
+2. Expand the tree view on the left until you see `ou=groups`
 3. Click on `ou=default_prefix` and choose `Create a child entry`
 4. Choose the `Generic: Posix Group` template
 5. Fill out the form and click create object